My poorest friend Jaabir is one of the richest people I know. In my mind, he is a time billionaire because he can do whatever he wants.

 Jaabir's life is not perfect, but it's wonderful to anybody who has to work for a living.
 He has no boss and has the freedom to play tennis any time he wants.
 Jaabir drives a beat up 1996 Toyota Corolla and always seems to wear the same clothes.
 He doesn't even spend money on haircuts given Jaabir answers to no one.

 Work to live not live to work.
 In this case, how about simply live to live and never work?
+Even your poorest friend has the ability to live a life of freedom.

 A year later: After Apple came out with more iPhone supply, Jabir decided to drive for Uber for a year.
 He said he was able to make almost $70,000, but that's because he was regularly putting in 10 hour days.
 I love his spirit, because Jabir just went out there and hustled instead of complain.
 Uber is offering up to a $300 sign up bonus after you give 20 fares.
 It's worth signing up for at least the bonus to help make some extra cash.